Sula Sgeir: Licensing

+In 2025, NatureScot granted a licence for the hunt with a limit of 500 birds, this being the first licensed resumption of the hunt since 2021.
+Previously the standard number licensed had been 2,000 birds.

 Fauna

 There are some 5,000 breeding pairs of gannets on Sula Sgeir, which they share with other bird species such as black-legged kittiwakes, common guillemots, puffins, northern fulmars and in the summers of 2005 to 2007 a Black-browed Albatross was resident in the gannet colony.